rya-sge/access-denied/_posts/2024-12-05-virtual-protocol-architecture.md

 ### Cognitive Core

-The Cognitive Core is the central component of a VIRTUAL agent, leveraging a Large Language Model (LLM) for task execution and embodying the VIRTUAL agent's unique personality & central intelligence.
+The Cognitive Core is the central component  of a VIRTUAL agent, acts as its "brain" and powered by a Large Language Model (LLM).
+It defines the agent's intelligence, personality, and task-execution abilities.

-The Cognitive Core acts as the "brain" of the AI agent, defining its central intelligence and personality.
 Contributions to this core can involve fine-tuning large language models (LLMs) or providing domain-specific datasets.

 #### Large Language Models (LLMs)

 The current LLM leverages on open sourced models.
 Each Virtual agent personality and central intelligence are being incorporated using the approach below:

-- **Personality Development** The backstory, lore, personality traits, and characteristics of each Virtual agent are developed using the **Retrieval-Augmented Generation (RAG)** method.
-This approach combines the generative capabilities of a language model with a retrieval mechanism, allowing the AI to pull in relevant information from a knowledge base to enrich its responses.
-This technique is particularly effective for creating a Virtual agent's unique and engaging personality, as it can draw upon a wide range of data to make the character's interactions more diverse and lifelike.
+- **Personality Development**

+  The backstory, personality, and traits of a Virtual agent are crafted using the **Retrieval-Augmented Generation (RAG)** method.
+This combines a language model's generative power with a retrieval system to pull relevant knowledge, enabling diverse, lifelike, and engaging interactions.

 - **Central Intelligence**